Lead generation for ecommerce belongs to the same species as lead gen for automotive, finance, and [insert 20th century industry].

 Shopify lets you customize your abandoned cart rules and messages:

 Thanks to freemium email marketing software, email marketing is cheap, if not free.
-You aren’t paying per click like you are with social or search ads, and because the recipient has given you their email, they have expressed at least some willingness to engage with your brand.
+You aren’t paying per click like you are with social or search ads, and because the recipient has given you their email, they’ve expressed at least some willingness to engage with your brand.
 In other words, they won’t mistake you for a spammer.

 Some ecommerce marketers fret about their emails ending up in Gmail’s “Promotions” folder.
 Don’t lose sleep over that.
-Emails that land in the promotions folder are less likely to annoy your leads, plus it’s not like Gmail hides promotion emails.
+Emails that land in the promotions folder are less likely to annoy your leads, plus it’s not like Gmail hides promotional emails.
 They are just filed away.
 The promotions folder won’t destroy your lead generation email campaigns.

-5. Take Care of SEO
+6. Take Care of SEO

+With ecommerce lead generation, you don’t need to hold a lead’s hand during a multi-week sales process.
 But you do need to get them to your store.
-After all, lead generation tactics like offering discounts and collecting email addresses won’t work if, you know, there aren’t any visitors at your store.
-And SEO can be vital for generating traffic that you can turn into leads and, hopefully, turn into sales.
+After all, lead generation tactics such as offering discounts and collecting email addresses won’t work if, you know, your store doesn’t have any visitors.
+SEO can be vital for generating traffic that can turn into leads and, hopefully, sales.

-6. Design for Lead Generation
+7. Design for Lead Generation

 There are some simple design steps you can take to support your lead generation efforts.

 For starters, incorporate calls to action.
-CTAs are anything that encourages your visitors to do something – anything, in other words, that invites your visitors to take an action.
+CTAs are anything that encourages your visitors to do something – anything, in other words, that invites your visitors to take action.
 Use CTAs.
 Lots of them.

 There is a reason that just about any section you add to a Shopify store lets you easily add a CTA button:

-There are lots of different kinds of lead generation exit intent layers.
-Sometimes companies will use the layers as one last chance to offer visitors content:
+Along with CTAs, another great lead generation tool is exit intent layers.
+These are the ones that fire up when someone is leaving your store.
+There are lots of different kinds of lead generation exit intent options.
+Sometimes, companies will use them as a last chance to offer visitors content:

-7. Be Trustworthy
+9. Be Trustworthy

-Earlier we talked about how you need to nudge people from the lead stage to the customer stage.
+Earlier we talked about how you need to nudge people from the lead to the customer stage.
 One great way to do that, especially in ecommerce, is to design for trust.
 What does that look like?
 There are a few simple things that you can do:

 Include shipping information.
 Unless your store is called Amazon, people might have questions about shipping.
 Lack of certainty about an order – how long it’ll take, how much it’ll cost, and so on – is a barrier for a lead to convert into a customer.
 So give your potential customers everything they need.
 Drop a “shipping” link into your navigation and your footer, and have a comprehensive page answering the questions that might get in leads’ path to conversion:

 Alright, so now we know why lead generation for ecommerce is unique.
 We also have some concrete steps we can take to optimize our own lead generation efforts.
-Before you take off to start generating a bunch of new leads, here are a few key takeaways:
+Before you take off to start generating a bunch of new leads, however, here are a few key takeaways:

-- Ecommerce lead generation is different than lead generation in other industries – and that’s a good thing for us!
+- Ecommerce lead generation is different from lead generation in other industries – and that’s a good thing for us!
 Collecting a lead’s email puts you a couple clicks away from a sale.
 Gaining a social media follower does the same thing.
 Ecommerce moves at warp speed.

 - You can adapt your lead generation tactics to take advantage of ecommerce’s short sales cycles.
 Instead of asking for a visitor’s email, name, company, industry, country, and so on, just get that email.
-You can also offer deals at different stages, such as when a visitor gets to your site or when they abandon a basket.
+You can also offer deals at different stages, such as when a visitor gets to your site or when they abandon their basket.

 - SEO and page design are vital even if they seem like no-brainers.
-Making sure that visitors can find your website – and making sure there are plenty of CTAs to click on when they get arrive – will enhance your lead generation efforts.
+Making sure that visitors can find your website – and making sure there are plenty of CTAs to click on when they arrive – will enhance your lead generation efforts.